-TMJ disorder (TMD, TMJD, or just “TMJ” for short) is a painful condition that can make it difficult to eat or talk.
+TMJ disorder (TMD, TMJD, or just “TMJ” for short) in South Hadley, MA is a painful condition that can make it difficult to eat or talk.
 In many situations, TMJ problems are caused by irregular joint movement or overuse.
 This may be due to habits like clenching, underlying sleep apnea, a misaligned bite, or a stressful work environment.

 Diagnosis & Treatment

-During your TMJ exam, we will evaluate the anatomy and movement of your mandible (lower jaw) and how your teeth bite together.
+During your TMJ exam in South Hadley, Massachusetts, we will evaluate the anatomy and movement of your mandible (lower jaw) and how your teeth bite together.
 We’ll also be screening for symptoms like:

 Headaches or migraines

 Deviation when you open/close